The Queen’s Gambit Ending, Explained

 Russia

-Although the US government did little to get Beth to Russia, it nonetheless sends an intelligence officer to watch over her.
+Although the US government did little to get Beth to Russia, it nonetheless sent an intelligence officer to watch over her.
 In Russia, as she defeats grandmasters after grandmasters in the tournament of 1968, she becomes a household name, with a growing number of people waiting for her outside the venue every day.
-Although the film is set in the 1950s and the 1960s and revolves around a game, which at the time was tragically male-dominated, the miniseries addresses this issue only in passing.
+Although the film is set in the 1950s and the 1960s and revolves around a tragically male-dominated game, the miniseries only addresses this issue in passing.

-Like the original 1983 book by Walter Tevis, it focuses on Beth’s internal strife rather than what was going around her.
+Like the original 1983 book by Walter Tevis, it focuses on Beth’s internal strife rather than what was going on around her.
 This is also the reason why it largely disregards the Cold War.
-And when the show does address it, it is generally satirizing the issue through the intelligence officer.
+And when the show addresses it, it generally satirizes the issue through the intelligence officer.
 The first day of her final match against Borgov ends with the latter calling for an adjournment.
-As she is walking out of the venue, a familiar voice calls out to her.
+A familiar voice calls out to her as she walks out of the venue.
 Her romantic interest from earlier episodes, Townes (Jacob Fortune-Lloyd), is there.
-He helps her get past the impulse of taking the pills and reveals that Benny, Harry, and others are working round the clock to find weaknesses in Borgov’s game.
+He helps her get past the impulse to take the pills and reveals that Benny, Harry, and others are working around the clock to find weaknesses in Borgov’s game.

 It’s a moment of liberation for Beth when her vision appears on the ceiling during the game.
 Now, neither she nor her brilliance is bound to the pills.
 From that point onwards, she plays the game with complete fearlessness.
-And while she, with the help of her friends, comes up with different strategies to deal with Borgov’s gameplay, the showrunners ultimately allocate the credit of defeating her opponent to Beth alone.
-After all, it’s her journey that we experienced in the course of the show; it would have been criminally unfair to her if she had to share her moment under the sun with others.
+And while she, with the help of her friends, comes up with different strategies to deal with Borgov’s gameplay, the showrunners ultimately allocate the credit for defeating her opponent to Beth alone.
+After all, it’s her journey that we experienced during the show; it would have been criminally unfair to her if she had to share her moment under the sun with others.

 Read More: Is The Queen’s Gambit a True Story?